 It’s hard to replicate the comforts of your own home on a vacation when you have a baby.
 All of that handy “GEAR” that takes up every square inch of your house is convenient and turns into part of your daily pattern with the baby.
 High chair, swing, pack ‘n play, exersaucer, crib, etc – we pretty much use ’em all on a daily basis – but short of renting a small box truck for a long weekend at the beach, it ain’t coming along for the ride.

-It was time to start thinking about beach gear for a baby.
+Let’s talk beach gear for the youngest crowd around – babies!
 (Find a list of these items at the bottom of this post!)

 How baby beach gear much is TOO much?